21690 Red Rum Drive

 About Paraben Corporation:

 Paraben Corporation is an investigative technology company.
-As a U.S. woman owned company, Paraben was founded in 1999 and quickly established itself as a leader in specialized computer forensic software.
+As a U.S. owned company, Paraben was founded in 1999 and quickly established itself as a leader in specialized computer forensic software.
 Paraben’s line of computer forensic tools for PDA, email analysis, and other computer-related investigations led to the release of the first commercial tool for performing cell phone forensics in 2004.
-Paraben continues to innovate as a leader in mobile forensics and digital forensics technology by providing innovative solutions to the cutting edge problems facing the digital forensic investigator.
+Paraben continues to innovate as a leader in mobile forensics and digital forensics technology.

-Paraben has its corporate headquarters in Ashburn, Va., with a satellite offices in Tennessee, and Utah.
+Paraben has its corporate headquarters in Ashburn, Va., with a satellite office in Utah.
 Paraben offers training classes at locations throughout the United States, the United Kingdom, Europe and Australia.
 Paraben provides effective results and innovative investigative technology.